 1. Frame material

 Rear suspension design and geometry are the most important features worth considering when evaluating an enduro bike.
 With special stages that can run for far longer than expected (up to 3-miles), the issue of shock fade, due to overheating, is a real concern for enduro riders.
-Therefore, a frame which offers sufficient shock clearance to run a high-volume air shock (with a piggyback reservoir) or coil shock, is vital.
+Therefore, a frame that offers sufficient shock clearance to run a high-volume air shock (with a piggyback reservoir) or coil shock, is vital.

 While air and coil shocks have their own characteristics, top-end frames are generally built with suspension systems that are designed to work with a specific style of shock.
 Some frames can be enhanced by retrofitting a different shock but the possible effects should be researched first in case your upgrades don't compliment the suspension kinematics.